peter88213/nvhelp-en/source/nv_aeon2/index.rst

 -  Arc, character, location, and item relationships are updated, if the entity names match.
--  When processing unspecific "day/hour/minute" information, the default date from the novelibre project is used. f there is no default date set, "today" is used.
+-  When processing unspecific "day/hour/minute" information, the default date from the *novelibre* project is used. f there is no default date set, "today" is used.

 Update rules for Aeon Timeline 2 projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  If an Aeon event title occurs more than once, the converter aborts
+-  If an *Aeon* event title occurs more than once, the converter aborts
    with an error message.
--  If a novelibre section title occurs more than once, the converter
+-  If a *novelibre* section title occurs more than once, the converter
    aborts with an error message.
 -  Event date/time and event span are updated, if the start year is 1 or
    above.
 -  Updated event span is specified in days/hours/minutes as in
-   novelibre.
+   *novelibre*.
 -  Non-empty event description and event tags are updated.
 -  Event properties "Description" and "Notes" are created, if missing.
 -  Events created or updated from "Normal" sections are assigned to the
    *Narrative* arc.
 -  "Narrative" events are removed if the associated section is deleted
-   in novelibre.
+   in *novelibre*.
 -  Entity types "Arc", "Character", "Location", and "Item" are created,
    if missing.
 -  A "Narrative" arc is created, if missing.